 The United Kingdom is, and will always be, an open and outward-looking country, leading in solving the world's toughest problems and striving to be a force for good in the world.
-UK aid helps to keep the world safe, whilst supporting the world’s poorest in standing on their own two feet.
-I have been assured that the UK will continue to protect the world's poorest.
+UK aid helps to keep the world safe, helps to support some of the world’s poorest, encourages development and microfinance initiatives and plays an important role in terms of vaccinations programmes and health and clean water initiatives.
+I have been assured that the UK will continue to help many of the world's poorest.

 At this time of unprecedented crisis, however, the Government has some very tough choices to make, and the Chancellor, Rishi Sunak, has announced a temporary reduction in the UK’s aid budget from 0.7 per cent to 0.5 per cent of the UK's national income.
 However, the UK will still spend more than £10 billion next year to fight poverty, tackle climate change and improve global health.

 It is my understanding that the Government intends for the UK to return to 0.7 per cent when the fiscal situation allows.

 Please see below an extract from a letter I have received from the Chancellor of the Exchequer, Rishi Sunak, and the Chief Secretary to the Treasury, Steve Barclay, regarding the 2020 Spending Review: